Friday, December 13, 2013

 To win, he must enhance his knowledge of current events yet play up his down-home persona.
 It would guarantee him the suburban vote and the support of hardcore cities like Trenton and Patterson as a pathway to victory.

-Mark Richt has served with dignity as the head football coach of the University of Georgia for the past twelve years.
+Mark Richt has served with dignity as the head football coach of the University of Georgia for twelve seasons.

-When the Georgia Bulldogs lost the S.E.C. championship game of 2012 to the University of Alabama, he didn't go berserk on the sideline despite its bizarre ending.
+When the Georgia Bulldogs lost the S.E.C. championship game in 2012 against the University of Alabama, he didn't go berserk despite its bizarre ending.
 It went down to the wire as Chris Conley was tackled on the five-yard line after catching a deflected pass from quarterback Aaron Murray.
-Time then expired before Georgia could get off another play.
-Instead of acting like a jerk the way some coaches would have done, he simply packed up his team and headed back to Athens.
+Time expired before Georgia could get off another play.
+Instead of acting like a jerk, the way some coaches would have done, he simply packed up his team and headed back to Athens.

 When UGA endured a crushing defeat to Clemson University in their 2013 season opener, Mark Richt took the high road.
 Even after his team blew a second-quarter lead, Coach Richt stayed calm.
-With the heartbreaking loss, the university dropped from five to eleven in the polls before rebounding the following week against SEC powerhouse South Carolina to the credit of their top leader, Mr. Richt, the strong, silent type, like legendary head coach Vince Dooley before him.
+With this heartbreaking loss, the university dropped from number five to eleven in the polls before rebounding the following week against SEC powerhouse South Carolina, thanks to their top leader, Mr. Richt, the strong, silent type, similar to the legendary University of Georgia head coach Vince Dooley.

 Mark Richt deserves much kudos for being level-headed, which is why he is the senior coach in the Southeastern Conference.

-When the Georgia Bulldogs lost the S.E.C. championship game of 2012 to the University of Alabama, he didn't go berserk on the sideline despite its bizarre ending.
+When the Georgia Bulldogs lost the S.E.C. championship game in 2012 against the University of Alabama, he didn't go berserk despite its bizarre ending.
 It went down to the wire as Chris Conley was tackled on the five-yard line after catching a deflected pass from quarterback Aaron Murray.
-Time then expired before Georgia could get off another play.
-Instead of acting like a jerk the way some coaches would have done, he simply packed up his team and headed back to Athens.
+Time expired before Georgia could get off another play.
+Instead of acting like a jerk, the way some coaches would have done, he simply packed up his team and headed back to Athens.

 When UGA endured a crushing defeat to Clemson University in their 2013 season opener, Mark Richt took the high road.
 Even after his team blew a second-quarter lead, Coach Richt stayed calm.
-With the heartbreaking loss, the university dropped from five to eleven in the polls before rebounding the following week against SEC powerhouse South Carolina to the credit of their top leader, Mr. Richt, the strong, silent type, like legendary head coach Vince Dooley before him.
+With this heartbreaking loss, the university dropped from number five to eleven in the polls before rebounding the following week against SEC powerhouse South Carolina, thanks to their top leader, Mr. Richt, the strong, silent type, similar to the legendary University of Georgia head coach Vince Dooley.

 Mark Richt deserves much kudos for being level-headed, which is why he is the senior coach in the Southeastern Conference.